Ford recalls some Explorer SUVs after reports of hand injuries on sharp seat edges

-(Reuters) - Ford Motor Co (F.N) said on Friday it was recalling some 2017 Explorer SUVs after receiving reports of 31 people injuring their hands on sharp edges down the side of the front seat.
+Sept 13 (Reuters) - Ford Motor Co said on Friday it was recalling some 2017 Explorer SUVs after receiving reports of 31 people injuring their hands on sharp edges down the side of the front seat.

 The company said owners could come in contact with the sharp edges when reaching between the power front seat and center console, which could result in injury. ford.to/2kIUczm